 To be eligible to be a witness, the individual must be 18 or older and can completely understand the document that they are signing and the power it gives.
 The appropriate legislation sets the criteria for eligibility for a person to be qualified.

-Who can’t be a witness?
+Who can’t be witnessing a power of attorney?

 Statutory provisions created boundaries around who is qualified to be eligible as a power of attorney.
 This means that if you’re under 18 years old, you aren’t eligible.
 It is also recommended that the person doesn’t have a financial relationship with you or is related to you.
 If the individual is already the attorney responsible for the POA document, they are also ineligible to be a witness.
 This is to ensure that a third party is present to ensure that no coercion or abuse of power is occurring.